cri-o/cri-o/docs/crio.conf.5.md

 % OCTOBER 2016

 # NAME
-crio.conf - Syntax of CRIO configuration file
+crio.conf - CRI-O configuration file

 # DESCRIPTION
-The CRIO configuration file specifies all of the available command-line options for the crio(8) program, but in a TOML format that can be more easily modified and versioned.
+The CRI-O configuration file specifies all of the available command-line options for the crio(8) program, but in a TOML format that can be more easily modified and versioned.